spectrocloud/librarium/docs/docs-content/registries-and-packs/advanced-configuration.md

 ---
-sidebar_label: 'Advanced Configuration'
+sidebar_label: 'Advanced CLI Configuration'
-title: 'Advanced Configuration'
+title: 'Advanced CLI Configuration'
 description: 'Learn how to apply advanced concepts by customizing the deployments of the Packs registry.'
 icon: ''
 hide_table_of_contents: false